carneades/carneades-3/doc/manual/opinions.md

 1. Log in using a pseudonym to protect your privacy.
 You can login again using this name to change your responses at any time.
 Choose  a cryptic name, like a secure password, to make it difficult for others to access or change your answers.

-1. Read an introduction to the topic of the debate and select an issue of interest.
+2. Read an introduction to the topic of the debate and select an issue of interest.

-1. Answer a series of survey questions about the selected issue.
+3. Answer a series of survey multiple-choice questions about the selected issue, asking you whether you agree or disagree with claims made in arguments.
+To help you to formulate or reconsider your opinion, you have the option to first view quotations of formulations of the arguments from the source documents.
+No information about the authors of the quotations will be shown during this phase, to allow the arguments to speak for themselves and avoid prejudicing your answers.
+(The authors will be revealed at the end, when comparing your opinions to theirs.)
 The system will inform you about your progress and estimate the remaining number of questions.
 The precise number of questions may vary, as the order and number of questions depends on your answers to prior questions.
 You decide how deep to delve into the issues and can control how much time to spend answering poll questions.

-1. View a summary of the questions and your responses.
+4. View a summary of the questions and your responses.
 You are provided with an opportunity to change your answers.

-1. Compare your opinions with those in the source documents used to create the argument graph.
+5. Compare your opinions with those of the authors of the source documents used to create the argument graph.
 Rank the authors of the source documents, such as political parties, by how much they agree or disagree with your opinions.
+You can click on the titles of the source documents to download and view their full text and check for yourself the extend to which your agree or disagree with the claims made.

 This procedure is flexible and you are in control.
 You are the moderator of the virtual debate.
 You can stop at any time, and continue later if you'd like, or jump backwards or forwards to any step in the procedure.

 ## Question Types